How to Apply for Financial Aid

 We at UMMC recognize the importance of a quality education.
-The UMMC Student Financial Aid Office is dedicated to providing a way for you to achieve your higher education goals.
+The UMMC Office of Student Financial Services is dedicated to providing a way for you to achieve your higher education goals.
 Help us to help you by following these simple steps in applying for aid.
 You should complete the required forms as early as possible to ensure that you receive the maximum amount of aid for which you are eligible.

 The FAFSA should be completed online each year beginning in October using the prior-prior years tax return and income information.
 Follow the instructions on the FAFSA form and review your answers.
 You may check the status of the application at 1-800-4FED-AID.
 Our office receives these results electronically.
 SCHOOL CODE: 004688

-The student must complete Loan Entrance Counseling by completing the process on UMMC Loan Entrance Counseling.
+The student must complete Loan Entrance Counseling Online at studentaid.gov .

 Thirty percent of all aid applicants are selected for verification by the U.S Department of Education and verified by our office through review of tax documents.
 This is to ensure that your FAFSA was completed correctly.
 Your SAR will tell you if you have been selected.
 We will send a request for copies of student's (parent/spouse, if applicable) tax transcript and a Verification Worksheet.
 Provide requested documents as soon as possible.
 If not provided within 60 days of the request, your file will be marked inactive and no award will be made.